Bachelor’s/Master’s Programs

-Seven departments within the Johns Hopkins School of Public Health (BSPH) offer early acceptance to certain Master’s programs for JHU undergraduates.
-The Bachelor’s/Master’s programs lead to an MHA (Master of Health Administration), an MHS (Master of Health Science) or an MSPH (Master of Science in Public Health).
+Seven departments within the Johns Hopkins Bloomberg School of Public Health offer early acceptance to certain master’s programs for JHU undergraduates.
+The Bachelor’s/Master’s programs lead to three types of degrees: a Master of Health Administration (MHA), a Master of Health Science (MHS) or a Master of Science in Public Health (MSPH).

-The Bachelor’s/Master’s program leading to an MHA offers students the opportunity to integrate focused academic training with real-world public health practice in healthcare organizations and systems.
+• Bachelor’s/MHA Program.
+The program leading to an MHA offers students the opportunity to integrate focused academic training with real-world public health practice in healthcare organizations and systems.

 • Toxicology and Risk Assessment